-5.0 PROCESSES AND PROCEDURES
+5.0 PROCESS

-- 5.1 DOSCEL will use the Child Safe Standards to establish and embed a Child Protection Program which sets out in detail the policies, procedures and workplace systems it has adopted. - 5.2 All DOSCEL employees who identify concerns regarding the sexual, physical, psychological and emotional abuse or neglect of a child or young person must respond according to Mandatory Reporting, Grooming, Failure to Disclose and Failure to Protect legislation and policies. - 5.3 When an allegation is directed against a DOSCEL employee (employed in a school or the Catholic Education Office, Diocese of Sale), or a DOSCEL volunteer or contractor, the reporting person is to inform the Executive Manager: Industrial Relations / Human Resources, in addition to following other reporting requirements. - 5.4 Allegations directed against any clergy or members of religious institutes should be reported to Victoria Police and the Bishop of the Diocese, via the Director of Catholic Education, Diocese of Sale.
-The reporting person(s) must also fulfil other relevant requirements, including but not limited to mandatory reporting. - 5.5 The Principal shall ensure that school employees receive induction and ongoing professional learning in relation to the child safety and protection policies, inclusive of mandatory reporting, on an annual and ongoing basis. - 5.6 The Principal shall ensure the school's pastoral care structures reflect all child safety and protection policies and procedures. - 5.7 All DOSCEL employees, including volunteers and contractors, will be required to follow the DOSCEL Code of Conduct. - 5.8 For further guidance, refer to documents developed in consultation with the Victorian State Government, Catholic Education Commission of Victoria, Independent Schools Victoria and the Victorian Registration and Qualifications Authority.
+- 5.1 DOSCEL will use the Child Safe Standards and Information Sharing and Family Violence Reforms Contextualised Guidance and Toolkit to establish and embed a Child Protection Program which sets out in detail the policies, procedures and workplace systems it has adopted. - 5.2 All DOSCEL employees who identify concerns regarding the sexual, physical, psychological and emotional abuse or neglect of a child or young person must respond according to Mandatory Reporting, Grooming, Failure to Disclose and Failure to Protect legislation and policies.
+Consideration should also be given to whether a request for information should be made or whether any information should be voluntarily provided to another ISE under the CISS or FVISS. - 5.3 When an allegation is directed against a DOSCEL employee (employed in a school or the Catholic Education Office, Diocese of Sale), or a DOSCEL volunteer or contractor, the reporting person is to inform the Executive Manager: Industrial Relations / Human Resources, in addition to following other reporting and information sharing requirements. - 5.4 Allegations directed against any clergy or members of religious institutes should be reported to Victoria Police and the Bishop of the Diocese, via the Director of Catholic Education, Diocese of Sale.
+The report person(s) must also fulfil other relevant requirements, including but not limited to, under mandatory reporting, CISS and FVISS.

+- 5.5 The Principal shall ensure that school employees receive induction and ongoing professional learning in relation to the child safety and protection policies, inclusive of mandatory reporting, on an annual and ongoing basis. - 5.6 The Principal shall ensure the school's pastoral care structures reflect all child safety and protection policies and procedures. - 5.7 All DOSCEL employees, including volunteers and contractors, will be required to follow the DOSCEL Code of Conduct. - 5.8 For further guidance, refer to documents developed in consultation with the Victorian State Government, Catholic Education Commission of Victoria, Independent Schools Victoria and the Victorian Registration and Qualifications Authority.